balatharunr/OptiSys/README.md

-# Optisys
+# OptiSys

 Windows maintenance companion for builders who prioritize safety, repeatability, and observability.
-Optisys coordinates PowerShell 7 automations through managed .NET services so every action is guarded, logged, and reversible and heavily secure.
+OptiSys coordinates PowerShell 7 automations through managed .NET services so every action is guarded, logged, and reversible and heavily secure.

 ## At a Glance